cryptosharks131/lndg/README.md

 ```
 5. Deploy your docker image: `docker-compose up -d`
 6. You can now access LNDg via your browser on port 8889: `http://umbrel.local:8889`
+7. Login with username `lndg-admin` and initial password: `nano lndg-admin.txt`

 ### Updating
 ```